lightning/bolts/02-peer-protocol.md

 #### Requirements

+The sending node:
+  - MUST NOT have already sent or received a `funding_locked` message for this channel.
+  - MUST NOT have seen the previously signed funding transaction appear in a block

 The receiving node:
   - MUST respond with a `commitment_signed` message for the updated funding transaction.

 #### Rationale

-Signals to receiving node to proceed with exchanging commitment signatures.
+Signals to receiving node to proceed with commitment signature exchange.

 ## Channel Close